telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

 * `PATCH /v2/registration/<id>` is not implemented.
 Thus, registrations cannot be updated directly, i.e. updates have to be done deleting and re-creating the registration.
 Please see [this issue](https://github.com/telefonicaid/fiware-orion/issues/3007) about this.
-* `OPTIONS /v2/registrations` and `OPTIONS /v2/registrations/<id>` are not implemented, thus CORS doesn't work for these requests.
-Please, see [this issue](https://github.com/telefonicaid/fiware-orion/issues/3049) about this.
 * `idPattern` and `typePattern` are not implemented.
 This is similar to NGSIv1 registrations, where isPattern is not implemented.
 * The only valid `supportedForwardingMode` is `all`.
 Trying to use any other will end